Cumulative Layout Shift - How to Improve CLS

-One of the most annoying things we encounter while surfing a website is a sudden change on the page.
+One of the most annoying things we encounter while surfing a website is a sudden change on the page which reflect in Cumulative Layout Shift metric.
 It could be an ad appearing out of nowhere, the content you are reading suddenly moves position, or a link moving down the page right when you are about to click.
 Guess what?
 Google hates it too and created Cumulative Layout Shift (CLS), a metric to measure how often such layout shifts happen for real users.

 Cumulative Layout Shift is a part of Core Web Vitals, and it measures the stability (or lack thereof) of contents.
 While it is a new metric, the issues CLS measures have been plaguing the Web for as long as I can remember.

 In essence, it is a user-centric metric that you have to start optimizing to improve CLS score as it, along with other Core Web Vitals like First Contentful Paint (FCP), First Input Delay (FID) and Largest Contentful Paint (LCP) will have a direct impact on your search engine rankings.

 You can read my other articles related to Core Web Vitals here: